 The trigger has a nice feel to it with a good feel to the radius of it.
 The gun fires in both DA and SA.
 No mysteries there.
 Double action trigger pull was off my scale, which has a maximum reading of 12 pounds.
 To say it is heavy is an understatement.
 Single action came in at 6 pounds.
 Trigger sweep is smooth all the way through the pull.
 The trigger reset is at virtually the top of the sweep.

 I took this gun down to the range to see how well it fared firing.
 I used Blazer 115 grain FMJ 9MM for this test.
 I set up a target about 7 yards away and loaded the gun.
 The slide was easy to rack, with plenty of serrations on the back of the slide to get hold of.
-The rear sight is also massive, so if you needed to rack this thing against a table or something in an emergency, it can certainly handle that task, too.
+The rear sight is also massive, so if you needed to rack this thing against a table or something in an emergency, it could certainly handle that task, too.
 I clicked off the safety.
 For my hands, the safety switch is a little too high and rearward, but it’s not the end of the world.
 I can still reach it with my thumb with no real effort.
 I lined up the sight and pulled the bang switch.
 Nice.
 Felt recoil is relatively low, muzzle rise is consistent with the slide style (low bore axis).
 In all, it performed flawlessly.
 However, I didn’t.
 I shot a few more rounds.
 I found that the small front sight was difficult to regain after each shot.
 So, it took a little longer between shots to set up the next one.

 I sent more rounds downrange.
 Checking each shot, I was a bit flummoxed at what I was seeing.
 All of my shots were hitting low and left of center.
-I’m no competition shooter, but, usually I hit a lot closer to what I’m aiming at than that.
+I’m no competition shooter, but, usually, I hit a lot closer to what I’m aiming at than that.
 I was set up at 7 yards, so really, I should be hitting closer to the center I was aiming at.

 So, I decided to switch to my benchmark gun.
 I cranked off a few rounds and hit, relatively, what I was aiming at.
 Hmmmm….